University of Cincinnati Clermont College

 The University of Cincinnati Clermont College (UC Clermont) is a satellite campus of the University of Cincinnati with its main campus in Batavia, Ohio.
-A satellite campus, UC East, opened in 2010.
-However, due to increased online enrollment the lease for UC East was discontinued in 2020.

 UC Clermont is an open admissions institution, providing access to higher education to anyone with a high school diploma or equivalency.
 Clermont College's rolling admissions policy allows students to enroll any academic semester: autumn, spring or summer.

 UC Clermont sponsors a variety of fine arts, including the Calico Children's Theatre and the Park National Bank Art Gallery.
 Additionally, the UC Clermont College Krueger Auditorium is also the home of the Clermont Philharmonic Orchestra.

+UC Clermont had its own satellite campus, UC East, which opened in 2010 but closed in 2020 due to increased online enrollment.

 History

-The college opened in 1972 and offers more than fifty associate degree and certificate programs and one bachelor's degree program.
+The college opened in 1972 and offers more than fifty associate degree and certificate programs and two bachelor's degree programs.
+Students that begin their degree at UC Clermont have the opportunity to transition to main campus to complete their degree.

 In 2010 select programs at the Clermont campus moved to a new campus, known as UC East, located off of State Route 32 at the former Batavia Transmission plant, due to Clermont College's recent enrollment growth.
 However, due to prolonged declining enrollment at UC Clermont, UC East was closed and is vacated as of 2020.

 Athletics

-UC Clermont athletics teams are known as the "Cougars" and participate as a member of the United States Collegiate Athletic Association (USCAA) and the Ohio Collegiate Athletic Conference (OCAC).
-The college sponsors teams for men's and women's basketball, men's baseball, women's softball, men's and women's soccer, and women's volleyball.
+UC Clermont athletics teams are known as the "Cougars" and participate as a member of the United States Collegiate Athletic Association (USCAA).
+Currently independent, they were previously members of the now defunct Ohio Collegiate Athletic Conference (OCAC).
+The college currently sponsors six teams including men's and women's basketball, men's and women's soccer, men's baseball, and women's volleyball.
+Previous sports include women's softball, tennis, and golf.